mcjazzyfunky/js-widgets/README.md

   the `React.createElement` function.
 Same for context provider and consumers and the `Fragment` symbol.

-  In jsWidgets things are different: Everything that can be used as first argument of the `h` function besides strings is a factory function that returns the result of a corresponding `h` call.
+  In js-widgets things are different: Everything that can be used as first argument of the `h` function besides strings is a factory function that returns the result of a corresponding `h` call.
   Besides the second argument (`props`) of the `h` function